Matssim/Live_Project-TheatreCMS3/README.md

         public DateTime?
 Left { get; set; }
     }

-I tied the BlogAuthor model to the project’s Identity Models and used the Entity framework package to scaffold the Create, Delete, Details, Edit and Index pages.
+I tied the <a href="https://github.com/Matssim/Live_Project-TheatreCMS3/blob/main/TheatreCMS3/TheatreCMS3/Areas/Blog/Models/BlogAuthor.cs">BlogAuthor model</a> to the project’s Identity Models and used the Entity framework package to scaffold the Create, Delete, Details, Edit and Index pages.

 For the front-end on the CRUD pages, I built most of the required structure with Bootstrap’s flexbox grid structure, adding a few custom CSS classes to align the pages with the project’s color palette.